WA2FZW/W8BH-NTP-Clock-Revisited-by-WA2FZW-and-AI6P/README.md

 Update July 11, 2025:

 Updated the ‘NTP Clock With Solar Data.pdf’ to further clarify the issues with the Cheap Yellow Displays and how to fix the problems with some.

+Update November 1, 2025:

+Version 3.1 adds the ability to cycle through a list of local timezones to be displayed.
+As distributed, the clock will alternate between US Eastern time and Australian Eastern time every 5 seconds.
+Instructions on how to modify the list are in the 'UserSettings.h' file.